 22-year-old South Londoner Ray BLK embodies an expression of female black Britishness we have been waiting for.
 In the video for “50/50,” a track calling out time-wasting lovers, she pays homage to the hair shops of South London.
 Always rooted in her own experience, BLK delivers tales of London life through sultry vocals and finger snapping beats.
 Her songs are relatable and memorable—the hook for “50/50” stayed well and truly lodged in my brain for days.

-This year has already provided the singer with an impressive list of accomplishments to put under her belt, she’s collaborated with Stormzy (on track “My Hood”) and supported Kelela at her London show earlier this year.
-Nonetheless, with her new EP Durt freshly released and a headline show in February, 2017 is set to be a good year.
+This year has already provided the singer with an impressive list of accomplishments to put under her belt, she’s collaborated with Stormzy (on track “My Hood”), supported Kelela at her London show earlier this year, and taken home the BBC Sound of 2017.
+The release of her EP Durt has only made it a better year.

 Gaika has been on our radar ever since his chilling track “Blasphemer.”
 His special brand of dark dancehall and bashment-infused soundscapes have seen him carve out a space entirely his own.
 A youtube commenter, described him as “Jamaican Death Grips” and the subtle menace that bubbles beneath his tracks certainly earns him that title.